Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Mine Subsidence Insurance

 Coal deposits and abandoned mines exist beneath 43 of Pennsylvania's 67 counties, including parts of the Pittsburgh metro, Scranton/Wilkes-Barre, and much of central Pennsylvania.
-The Pennsylvania Department of Environmental Protection (DEP) operates a state-sponsored mine subsidence insurance program.
+The Pennsylvania Department of Environmental Protection (DEP) operates a state-sponsored Mine Subsidence Insurance (MSI) program with coverage available from $5,000 up to $1,000,000 (doubled from $500,000 when the Mine Subsidence Insurance Board cut premium rates in half back in 2021).

 Coverage Amount Annual Premium